mahmoudimus/ac/docs/public/guides/addon-descriptor.md

 However, some add-ons changes do require a change in the descriptor file as well.
 For example, say you modify the add-on to have a new page module.
 Since this requires a page module declaration in the descriptor, it means making an updated descriptor available, which instances will have to re-register.
 To implement this change, you need to create a new version of the add-on in its Marketplace listing.
 The Marketplace and UPM will take care of the rest: informing administrators of the available update.

-For more information about the permissions and license-related elements, see [Scopes](https://developer.atlassian.com/display/AC/Scopes) and [Licensing](https://developer.atlassian.com/display/AC/Licensing).
+For more information about the permissions and license-related elements, see [Scopes](scopes.html) and [Licensing](https://developer.atlassian.com/display/AC/Licensing).

 ## About Modules
 A module is a service or extension point in the Atlassian application that add-ons use to integrate with the Atlassian application.

 An add-on can implement as many modules as needed.
-For example, a typical add-on would likely provide modules for at least one webhook, a configuration page, and possibly multiple general pages.
+For example, a typical add-on would likely provide modules for at least one lifecycle element, a configuration page, and possibly multiple general pages.

 All modules declarations must have a `url` attribute.
 The url attribute identifies the path on the add-on host to the resource that implements the module.
-The URL value should be valid relative to the display-url value of the remote-plugin-container value in the add-on descriptor.
+The URL value must be valid relative to the `baseUrl` value in the add-on descriptor.

 <div class="aui-message warning shadowed information-macro">
     You can add variables to URL attributes to receive context information from the Atlassian application, such as the current JIRA issue or Confluence page ID.
 For more information, see the following section.